Connecting Stochastic Optimal Control and Reinforcement Learning: Introduction

-One of the main challenges in importance sampling is to find a good bias such that the reweighted expectation has a low variance.
-The theory shows that the bias which would result in a zero variance estimator is connected to the quantity one wants to sample see e.g. \cite{Lelievre2010}.
-Therefore, many different variational approaches methods have been proposed to find a good bias e.g. \cite{Valsson2014}.
-For applications of importance sampling in the area of stochastic differential equations it is well known that the optimal bias is actually given as a solution of a Hamilton Jacobi Bellman (HJB) equation, a non linear partial differential equation \cite{Fleming1993}.
-Since the HJB equation is the main equation of stochastic optimal control one can interpret the importance sampling problem as a stochastic optimal control.
-A stochastic optimization approach to approximate the bias using parametric representation of the control has been propose in \cite{Hartmann2012}.
-In the optimization approach the weights of the parametric representation are minimized to find the best approximation of the control.
-Methods for solving the related Hamilton-Jacobi-Bellman equation using deep learning based strategies in high-dimensions have been developed, see e.g. \cite{han2017, nusken2021, weinan2021, zhou2021}.
-Also approximating control functions with tensor trains have been presented in \cite{fackeldey2020approximative}.
+One of the main challenges in importance sampling is to find a good bias so that the reweighted expectation has a low variance.
+The theory shows that the bias that would lead to a zero variance estimator is related to the quantity one wants to sample; see, e.g., \cite{Lelievre2010, Lelievre2016}.
+Therefore, many different variational methods have been proposed to find a good bias \cite{Valsson2014}.
+For importance sampling applications in stochastic differential equations it is well known that the optimal bias is actually given as the solution of a Hamilton-Jacobi-Bellman (HJB) equation, a nonlinear partial differential equation \cite{Fleming1993}.
+Since the HJB equation is the main equation of stochastic optimal control the importance sampling problem can be interpreted as stochastic optimal control.
+A stochastic optimization approach to approximate the bias using a parametric representation of the control has been proposed in \cite{Hartmann2012}.
+In the optimization approach the weights of the parametric representation are minimised to find the best approximation of the control.
+Methods for solving the related Hamilton-Jacobi-Bellman equation using deep learning based strategies in high dimensions have been developed; see, e.g., \cite{Weinan2017, Nusken2021, Weinan2021, Zhou2021, Han2020, Martin2022}.
+The approximation of control functions with tensor trains has been presented in \cite{fackeldey2020approximative}. \\

-Even though many methods have been proposed to tackle the sampling problem from an optimal control point of view, the stochastic optimization formulation offers the possibility to draw a connection to reinforcement learning.
-Reinforcement learning (RL) is one of the three basic machine learning paradigms and has shown impressive results in high dimensional applications like Go and others \cite{Silver2016,Silver2017}.
-The reinforcement learning literature is also very rich and many interesting ideas like model free, data driven methods and robust gradient estimation have been explored extensively.